grebtsew/Personal-Provisioning/operating-system/proxmox-7.1/readme.md

 # Proxmox 7.1-7

 This folder contains backups of configs needed to setup proxmox with nested virtualization and pci forwarding.
+Mainly for home work/gaming/coding environment with flexible reboots.
+This will not be useful for createing servers.
 With setup scripts and backup scripts.

 **NOTE:** No images will be stored here!